zammad/zammad-documentation/contributing-install-docker.rst

 Docker is a container-based software framework for automating deployment of applications.
 Our Docker image is a **single container** based application designed to have Zammad **up and running fast for testing proposes**.

+Be aware that Vagrant is meaned for developers and therefore uses our unstable packages from the "develop" branch on GitHub.

 Your Docker environment needs to be up and running.

 You can find the image at https://hub.docker.com/r/zammad/zammad/